tselby81/Breakthrough/README.md

 What is Breakthrough:

-'\n'Breakthrough is an abstract strategy board game invented by Dan Troyka in 2000 and made available as a Zillions of Games file (ZRF).
+Breakthrough is an abstract strategy board game invented by Dan Troyka in 2000 and made available as a Zillions of Games file (ZRF).
 It won the 2001 8x8 Game Design Competition, even though the game was originally played on a 7x7 board, as it is trivially extensible to larger board sizes.
 The game has a very simple ruleset, however, the strategies that can be implemented can become very complex.

 Rules of Breakthrough:
 - The game board is an 8x8 grid and each player has 16 workers (or pieces) in their team.
 - The pieces are initially set up with 2 rows of 8 on each side of the board, with one side's pieces being black, and the other's white.